Introduction to Therapy Dogs and Other Therapy Animals

 In their wonderfully innocent way of thinking, children do not reason that there are others listening; they are simply reading to the dog.
 They are able to relax and concentrate on the task.
 Yet all the while the dog’s handler is present to help the child with reading and comprehension.

-In read to dog programs in schools and libraries, children not only find it fun reading to a dog, but they can do so without fear of judgment.
+In animal-assisted reading programs in schools and libraries, children not only find it fun reading to a dog, but they can do so without fear of judgment.
 The calmness of the dog lessens the anxiety of the child, and the child knows that they will not be criticized or laughed at for their mistakes.

 Crisis response organizations work with emergency response agencies to place therapy dog teams in disaster areas.
 The teams provide comfort, emotional support, and hope to the victims of the disaster, as well as to the emergency responders.